Augusta, Georgia: Development

-Hyde Park
+Hyde Park contamination

 In 1993, an area known as Hyde Park in Augusta, Georgia, was investigated by the EPA for contamination.
 The investigation totaled $1.2 million.
 Air, groundwater, and soil were all believed to be contaminated, and people living in the area were hoping for government assistance to move away from Hyde Park.
 Two of five neighborhoods in Hyde Park appeared to have arsenic, chromium, and dioxin, while all five were found to have PCBs and lead.
 However, residents were told it was not a risk to their health unless they somehow ingested it on a regular basis.
 At the time the article was written, the citizens still questioned why the EPA and ATSDR (Agency for Toxic Disease Registry) did not consider these chemicals as a threat to them.
 Hyde Park also has higher rates of certain illnesses (such as cancer, infections, rashes) than the average in America, and the citizens question why that is not considered.